 It is not true that morphisms of function fields always give dominant rational maps, or even rational maps.
-For example, $\operatorname{Spec} k[x]$ and $\operatorname{Spec} k(x)$ have the same function field (k(x)), but there is no rational map $\operatorname{Spec} k[x] \dashrightarrow \operatorname{Spec} k(x)$.
-Reason: that would correspond to a morphism from an open subset U of $\operatorname{Spec} k[x]$, say $\operatorname{Spec} k[x, 1/f(x)]$, to $\operatorname{Spec} k(x)$.
-But there is no map of rings $k(x) \to k[x, 1/f(x)]$ for any one f(x).
+For example, Spec k[x] and Spec k(x) have the same function field (k(x)), but there is no rational map Spec $k[x] \dashrightarrow Spec k(x)$.
+Reason: that would correspond to a morphism from an open subset U of Spec k[x], say Spec k[x, 1/f(x)], to Spec k(x).
+But there is no map of rings $k(x) \rightarrow k[x, 1/f(x)]$ for any one f(x).
 However, maps of function fields indeed give dominant rational maps of integral finite type k-schemes (and in particular, irreducible varieties, to be defined in §11.1.7), see Proposition 7.5.5 below.

-(If you want more evidence that the topologically-defined notion of dominance is simultaneously algebraic, you can show that if $\varphi: A \to B$ is a ring morphism, then the corresponding morphism Spec $B \to \operatorname{Spec} A$ is dominant if and only if φ has nilpotent kernel.)
+(If you want more evidence that the topologically-defined notion of dominance is simultaneously algebraic, you can show that if $\phi : A \rightarrow B$ is a ring morphism, then the corresponding morphism Spec $B \rightarrow$ Spec A is dominant if and only if φ has nilpotent kernel.)

-A rational map $f: X \to Y$ is said to be birational if it is dominant, and there is another rational map (a "rational inverse") that is also dominant, such that $f \circ g$ is (in the same equivalence class as) the identity on Y, and $g \circ f$ is (in the same equivalence class as) the identity on X. This is the notion of isomorphism in the category of integral schemes and dominant rational maps.
-We say X and Y are birational (to each other) if there exists a birational map X --- Y. Birational maps induce isomorphisms of function fields.
+A rational map $f : X \to Y$ is said to be birational if it is dominant, and there is another rational map (a "rational inverse") that is also dominant, such that $f \circ g$ is (in the same equivalence class as) the identity on Y, and $g \circ f$ is (in the same equivalence class as) the identity on X. This is the notion of isomorphism in the category of integral schemes and dominant rational maps.
+We say X and Y are birational (to each other) if there exists a birational map $X \rightarrow Y$.
+Birational maps induce isomorphisms of function fields.
 The fact that maps of function fields correspond to rational maps in the opposite direction for integral finite type kschemes, to be proved in Proposition 7.5.5, shows that a map between integral finite type k-schemes that induces an isomorphism of function fields is birational.
-An integral finite type k-scheme is said to be rational if it is birational to \mathbb{A}^n_k for some k.
+An integral finite type k-scheme is said to be rational if it is birational to \mathbb{A}k^n for some k.
 A morphism is birational if it is birational as a rational map.
 We will later see (Proposition 11.2.3) that two integral affine k-varieties X and Y are birational if there are open sets $U \subset X$ and $V \subset Y$ that are isomorphic ($U \cong V$).
-In particular, an integral affine k-variety is rational if "it has a big open subset that is a big open subset of affine space \mathbb{A}k^{n} ".
+In particular, an integral affine k-variety is rational if "it has a big open subset that is a big open subset of affine space $\mathbb{A}k^{n'''}$.